-A Central Jersey girl, Judy was brought up on polka and Mitch Miller, with a lot of rock and folk sprinkled in.
-Then, she saw Davy Jones as the Artful Dodger in Broadway’s Oliver! and musical theatre (and Davy Jones) became her love.
+A Central Jersey girl, Judy was brought up on polka, Mitch Miller, her sister’s 4th grade songbook, and a lot of rock and folk.
+Then, she saw Davy Jones on Broadway as the Artful Dodger in Oliver! and musical theatre (and Davy Jones, of course) became her love.

-Judy’s a veteran sketch comedy and improv performer, learning her stuff as one of Fred Willard’s MOHOS, NYC’s Chicago City Limits, LA’s Wrought Irony and Theatresports.
-She can create songs on the spot from audience suggestions, and has done so in folk, rap, country, holiday, reggae, opera, Irish, jazz, gospel, and polka styles.
-And she’s taken her love of genre hopping into the recording booth.
+Judy’s a veteran sketch comedy and improv performer, learning her stuff as one of Fred Willard’s MOHOS, NYC’s Chicago City Limits and The Other Leading Brand, LA’s Wrought Irony and Theatresports improv groups.
+She’s worked with music legend Mike Stoller and comedy legend Robin Williams.
+She performed over 100 comedy bits on The Tonight Show with Jay Leno.
+She’s created songs on the spot from audience suggestions, and has done so in folk, rap, country, holiday, reggae, opera, Irish, jazz, gospel, and polka styles.
+And, Judy’s taken her love of genre hopping into the recording booth.